 - Window and door frames

-- The seals around the outside of window and door frame
+- The seals around the outside of window and door frames

 - Sole plates (also called sills)